learning-zone/docker-and-kubernetes-basics/docker.md

 244be5006f32
 ```

 * **ENTRYPOINT** is preferred when you want to define a container with a specific executable.
+Default parameters that cannot be overridden when Docker Containers run with CLI parameters.

 ```js
 FROM centos:8.1.1911